pepkit/peppy/doc/source/index.rst

 ^^^^^^^^

 .. warning::
-	This documentation is incomplete and inaccurate.
-We're working on it.
+	Looper  is in beta and things may change.

 Deploying pipelines just got easier.
 Looper helps you deploy your current pipeline across a cluster or server with minimal effort on your part.